SIBO Symptoms, Causes, Testing & Diagnosis

 Have you ever experienced bloating so bad that you can’t button your pants?
-If you experience gas or bloating regularly or are dealing with IBS, there’s a strong likelihood you may have SIBO or Small Intestinal Bacterial Overgrowth.
-Even if you don’t experience abdominal swelling to an extreme, any amount of bloating is not normal — it’s a sign of intestinal inflammation, and it could likely be SIBO.
-My patients commonly told me that they woke up with a flat belly and by the end of the day they looked six months pregnant.
+If you experience gas or bloating regularly or have been diagnosed with IBS, there’s a strong likelihood you may have small intestinal bacterial overgrowth (SIBO).
+Even if you don’t experience symptoms like abdominal swelling to an extreme, any amount of bloating is not normal.
+Bloating is a sign of intestinal inflammation, which is one of the more common SIBO symptoms.

-Before we get to the step-by-step process to help eliminate SIBO, it’s important to know how to spot it and identify SIBO symptoms.
+Before we get to the step-by-step process to help eliminate SIBO, it’s important to know how to spot and identify symptoms.

 What is SIBO?